 Questions regarding the use of iframes in email crop up from time to time.
-Whether it be to do with adding content from a site, or a ‘Like’ Facebook box, we figured that we’d finally do some thorough tests of our own and put the matter to rest.
+An iframe—or an inline frame—can appear useful since it inserts an html frame within another html document like your email, often complete with its own scroll bar.
+Whether you want to use an iframe in order to add content from your site directly into your email or a ‘Like’ Facebook box, we figured that we’d finally do some thorough tests of our own and put the matter to rest.

 So, what was the verdict?
 After testing an email with iframes across 24 major web, desktop and mobile clients, we found that the results weren’t particularly promising.
 As iframes can potentially link to shady or plain malicious content (like scripts), a lot of email clients just disable them.

-Here’s a breakdown of which email clients display iframes, and which ones do away with them altogether:
+Here it is, what you’ve been waiting for.
+The definitive answer to whether or not iframes work in emails.
+Here’s a breakdown of which email clients display iframes and which ones do away with them altogether:

 |Windows Live Hotmail||No|